base/base/docs/specs/experimental/gov-delegation.md

 #### `delegates`

 Retrieves the delegation of a given user address with the highest voting power.
-This function is intended to be used by the `GovernanceToken` contract to maximize for backwards compatibility.

 ```solidity
 function delegates(address _account) external view returns (address)